Acronyms/Abbreviations

 The Writing Center assists with all writing projects, including multimedia projects, at any stage of development.
 The Writing Center service are free and available to anyone in the University of Iowa community (students, faculty, and staff).
 These functions are meant to help individuals become better writers, readers, and critical thinkers.

-Writing Center: http://writingcenter.uiowa.edu/
+http://writingcenter.uiowa.edu/